ironcamel/WebService-Client/README.md

 It is important to note that this only supports JSON based web services.
 If your web service does not support JSON, then I am sorry.

+# ATTRIBUTES

+## base\_url

+This is the only attribute that is required.
+This is the base url that all request will be made against.

+## ua

+Optional.
+A proper default LWP::UserAgent will be created for you.

+## timeout

+Optional.
+Default is 10.

+## retries

+Optional.
+Default is 0.

+## logger

+Optional.

+## content\_type

+Optional.
+Default is `'application/json'`.

 # METHODS